 - Had problems taking care of your home or family because of your drinking?

-The more of these signs of a possible drinking that apply, the more it might be wise to consider cutting back.
+The more of these signs that apply, the more it might be wise to consider cutting back.

-Remember that you or your loved one can take effective steps now to reduce alcohol consumption.
+Remember that you or your loved one can take effective steps now to reduce drinking.
 For concrete suggestions, visit Effective Help.

-Please note: Neither this website nor your host receives any benefit from listing or any program.
+- Neither this site nor your host gets any benefit from listing any program.